 Pros: Like the arm, the calf has high blood flow.

-Cons: Activities like running and walking create a shock force that makes accurate readings harder.
+Cons: Activities like running and walking create a shock force that makes accurate readings much harder.
 Plus, people generally don’t want to wear something strapped to their leg.

 Pros: The most positive reason to use the ankle is its inconspicuous location.